-It is vital that care experienced people are at the heart of the work to positively change the public narrative around the care system and the children and young people within it.
-A key priority of the Each and Every Child initiative will be to equip and empower care experienced people to use the reframing techniques in telling their own stories.
+It is vital that people with lived experience of care are at the heart of the work to positively change the public narrative around the care system and the children and young people within it.
+A key priority of the Each and Every Child initiative will be to equip and empower people with lived experience to use the reframing techniques in telling their own stories.
 We are currently working with our Voices of Experience Reference Group to co-design this stream of work.
 More information is available on our Voices of Experience page

 How We Got Here